SamiThueson/cse212-final-project/1-queue.md

 print(queue)
 ```

-The deque class is also about as easy to use as a list.
+The deque class is also just as easy to use as a list.
+You intialize the queue with the deque method and use it like you would a list, but with append and popleft.

 ```python
 from collections import deque